alrazihi/alrazihi/README.md

 - 💻 I’m currently at aeneom.
 - 🔭 I write Java, Python and javascript (NodeJS), in addition to infrastructural management tools.
-- ⚡ Fun fact: I am software advocate.
+- ⚡ Fun fact: EVERY THING BECOMES EASIER WITH TIME.

 ### 📫 Reach me at